-The mission of the Nutrition and Dietetics Program is to prepare students to become competent entry-level dietetic professionals to meet Seventh-day Adventist institutions’ and other global needs.
-We do so with a commitment to further the “healing and teaching ministry of Jesus Christ” led by the motto “to make man whole.”
+The mission of the Coordinated Program in Nutrition and Dietetics is to prepare competent entry-level Registered Dietitian Nutritionists to meet the needs of Seventh-day Adventist institutions and the global community.
+We do so with a commitment to further the “healing and teaching ministry of Jesus Christ” guided by Loma Linda University’s motto “to make man whole.”

 Program Goal 1:

 The program will prepare students to be competent graduates who are eligible to write the Registration Examination for Dietitians to become entry-level practitioners.